Student Moves and Tuition Waivers

 In some cases, the pupil may move from District A to District B and wants to attend school in District C. In this case, the pupil is not eligible for a tuition waiver and must apply for open enrollment.
 The pupil may either apply during the annual February-April application period in anticipation of the move or may apply at the time of the move using the alternative application procedure.

-For more information regarding student moves, please contact Michelle Wozney at 608.789.7651 or firstname.lastname@example.org.
+For more information regarding student moves and tuition waivers, please contact Michelle Wozney at 608.789.7651 or firstname.lastname@example.org.